EvaMaeRey/easy-geom-recipes/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# easy-geom-recipes
+# Easy geom recipes: a new entry point to ggplot2 extension for statistical educators and their students

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of easy-geom-recipes is to provide a new point of entry into the ggplot2 extension space focusing on layers.

 <!-- Informal background:  -->